How to test and check a web page for errors

-- CSS Compressor - Although not a service to validate for errors this is a great tool to use after your CSS code has been verified.
-Using this tool you can shrink your CSS file to help the overall load time of every page that links to the .CSS file and decrease the overall amount of bandwidth you use.
+- CSS Compressor - Although this service cannot check for errors, it is a great tool to use after your CSS code is verified.
+Using this tool, you can shrink your CSS file to help load times on pages that link to it, and decrease the amount of bandwidth you use.

 - WebPagetest - Our favorite tool for testing a web pages load time.

-- Global load time performance test - Test your webpage load times around the world.
+- Global load time performance test - Test your web page load times around the world.